How do I add AI crawlers and bots to my integration?

 node_modules/prerender-node/index.js

 Look for the prerender.crawlerUserAgents array.
-You can also view it in this reference Gist.
+You can also view the default list on GitHub.

 Rails (Ruby)